Riders on the Storm: A True Story about Testing GPS Location-Based Apps

 - Testing networks and airplane mode: With location-based apps, it is essential to test how the app performs with different network connections (Wi-Fi, 4G or 5G, LTE, etc.).
 Additionally, we checked the app’s operation in airplane mode as some of our chasers accomplish their distance by air.

 - Interrupt testing: Aims at testing how the app reacts to incoming calls and messages, signal loss, or switching tracks in a music player.
 It also detects if the app is back to where it was before the interruption.

 - Testing geolocation blocking: The usage of some apps may be restricted in certain areas for political or other reasons.
 That’s why it’s important to check that user access is not restricted in the regions where the app is expected to be used.

+All this formed our software testing strategy.
 Once all the tests were completed and appeared successful, and the app remained stable during hours of continuous use—we officially released the beta version.
 Testing in real conditions was expected to detect more bugs to fix in the next release.
 And it actually did.

 Once real chasers made a couple of rides using the app, they noticed that a crash occurred on an iOS device roughly 5-6 hours after the chase, making all of the data impossible to restore after re-launching the app.
 For other chasers, the user who experienced the crash was stuck on the map and shown as “offline.”